fatihonay/Deep-Learning-Journey/docs/source/foundation_models/DeepSleepNet.md

 ```

+- **Sequence Residual Learning:** This part consists of two main components as bidirectional-LSTMs and a short-cut connection.

-- **Sequence Residual Learning:**  Bidirectional-LSTMs can be trained to encode temporal information such as sleep stage transition rules into the model.
+  Bidirectional-LSTMs can be trained to encode temporal information such as sleep stage transition rules into the model.

 <img width="1800" height="1050" alt="image" src="https://github.com/user-attachments/assets/4ce4a32f-716b-436b-b7b7-5a4b6dd5db32" />